SGI's Top Tips for Linux® Application Optimization

 When you optimize your program the first question is: How to find where it is spending most of its time in order to invest the optimization efforts there first?
 In optimization lingo - where are the hotspots in the program?

 - MPInside: An MPI profiling tool which requires no recompilation or relinking, and provides valuable information to help MPI application developers to optimize their application, providing information on synchronization overhead, data transfer matrices, etc. MPInside is included in SGI® MPI and SGI® Performance Suite.

 - PerfSuite: Open Source tool from NCSA which allows you to take performance measurements of unmodified executables and perform aggregate data collection ("counting mode") or do statistical profiling ("profiling mode").

-- Intel® VTune™ Amplifer XE: Intel's VTune Amplifier XE suite provides advanced profiling for parallel applications and enables performance optimizations.
+- Intel® VTune™ Amplifer: Intel's VTune Amplifier suite provides advanced profiling for parallel applications and enables performance optimizations.

 While very user friendly and intuitive, these utilities are also packed with lots of sophisticated options for analysis.
 Spend some time to get to know them.
 A few recommendations while profiling: